a 4-week content strategy program for writers trapped inside a love-hate relationship with the internet

 THE BUSY, TIME-CRUNCHED ARTIST WHO THRIVES WITH A BIT OF MOTIVATION AND ACCOUNTABILITY

-In the Hype House, I’ll take you through the exact process I use with my one-on-one clients, and show you how to create a content strategy that doesn’t make you want to jump off a bridge.
+In Hype House, I’ll take you through the exact process I use with my one-on-one clients, and show you how to create a content strategy that doesn’t make you want to jump off a bridge.

 You’ll learn how to leverage your original ideas, unique perspective, and writerly instincts into a social media strategy that attracts readers—without turning you into something (or someone) you hate.